 - Minimally-invasive procedures: Procedure carried out by entering the body through a small incision in the skin or through the body’s natural openings.

 No treatment.
-Depending on the size and location of the kidney stone, sometimes stones can pass through urine on their own.
+Sometimes kidney stones can pass through urine on their own depending on the size and location.
 Drinking plenty of liquids helps the kidney stones travel through the urinary tract.
-Passing the stone may take up to 3 weeks.
+Passing the stone may take up to three weeks.

-Open stone surgery.
-Open stone surgery, a major surgical procedure, is rarely performed.
-It is currently only done in 0.3 to 0.7% of cases.
+- Open stone surgery: Open stone surgery, is rarely performed.
+It is currently only done in 0.3% to 0.7% of cases.